HectorSchreiner/RustyRhythm/README.md

 ## 🛠 Install Dependencies

-If you want to compile it yourself, you'll need `Rustup` installed on your machine.
+The extension can be installed under `releases`.
+But if you want to compile it yourself, you'll need `Rustup` installed on your machine.
 Install it using:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh